Cooking tips for the caring cook.

-- To chop herbs, place the leaves in a glass measuring cup or small bowl and cut them into tiny pieces with kitchen shears, using short, quick strokes.
+- To chop herbs, place the leaves in a glass measuring cup or small bowl and cut them into tiny pieces with Herb Scissors, using short, quick strokes.

 - Another effective tool for chopping herbs is a Mezzaluna Chopper, a curved blade that chops as you rock it from side to side on a cutting board.